Nithichx/Tesecase-Gconhub/README.md

 # Tesecase-Gconhub

-Test the Register on the Gconhub Website in case the password does not match. and Verify error message
+Test01 Able to go to log in result success and show member details Test02 Verify to error message password mismatch Test03 Verify to error message email